The Best Platforms to Learn AI in 2026

 Other routes worth knowing

-• Communities (Skool): if you learn better with accountability and a live group, a Skool community beats a solo subscription.
-See our best Skool communities roundup.
+- Communities (Skool): if you learn better with accountability and a live group, a Skool community beats a solo subscription.
+See the best Skool communities roundup.

-• Courses (Udemy): for cheap, deep, self-paced learning, a top Udemy course on sale (around $15) is hard to beat.
-See our best Udemy AI courses.
+- Courses (Udemy): for cheap, deep, self-paced learning, a top Udemy course on sale (around $15) is hard to beat.
+See the best Udemy AI courses.

 The honest bottom line